Nike-Inc/cerberus/API.md

 # Group Authentication

-## App Login v3 [/v3/auth/sts-identity]
+## App Login (STS) v2 [/v2/auth/sts-identity]

 ### Authenticate with Cerberus as an App [POST]

 This endpoint takes a [signed AWS STS get-caller-identity POST request](https://docs.aws.amazon.com/general/latest/gr/signature-version-4.html) and returns a payload containing an auth token needed to access Cerberus.
+Region is limited to "us-east-1" only and host is limited to "host:sts.amazonaws.com" only during the signing process.

 + Request (application/json)